 Company brochures, whether they provide an overview of your business, are sales orientated, or include technical information, are important assets for reaching new markets.

-It is likely that you will have these in a PDF format, having worked with copywriters and designers to create the original versions in English.
-If your business is expanding into overseas markets, translating brochures into different languages will help build a resource of marketing and sales assets for distribution online, at conferences or trade shows and when meeting people face-to-face.
+It’s likely that you’ll have these in a PDF format, having worked with copywriters and designers to create the original versions in English.
+If your business is expanding into overseas markets, translating brochures into different languages will help build a resource of marketing and sales assets for distribution online, at conferences or trade shows, and when meeting people face-to-face.

-So, how to you go about brochure translation?
+So, how do you go about brochure translation?
 Can you just hand over your PDF and ask a translator to return it translated and localised for your target market?

 Initially, yes.
 Your PDF is fine for a translation service provider to use for a quote, based on the word count and number of pages.

 However, brochure translation is more than translating the words on the page, it also involves artworking, and this may require localisation.
-For example your original brochure may have location specific or culturally inappropriate images that will not work effectively in a different country.
-Similarly, it may be beneficial to localise graphics so they are better aligned with your target market – such as changing ‘£’ signs to ‘€s’ if the brochure is for a European audience.
+For example, your original brochure may have location-specific or culturally inappropriate images that will not work effectively in a different country.
+You also need to consider localising graphics so they are better aligned with your target market – such as changing ‘£’ signs to ‘€s’ if the brochure is for a European audience.

 It is not possible to edit PDFs* and change the text and graphic elements to your translated and localised version.
-Therefore source files in Word, InDesign, Illustrator, Quark etc. will need to be sent to your chosen brochure translator.
+Source files in Word, InDesign, Illustrator, Quark etc. will need to be sent to your chosen brochure translator.

 How do brochure translations work?